What Is a GERD Diet?

 Other Ways to Control GERD

-In addition to changing the way you eat by avoiding trigger foods, these steps may help keep your GERD symptoms at bay:
+In addition to changing the way you eat by avoiding trigger foods, these steps may help keep your GERD symptoms away:

 - Maintain a healthy weight.
 Being overweight or obese can make GERD symptoms worse.